 Midland College • Community

 MC provides several opportunities for education for all ages, at all levels - from basic and developmental education, through degrees and certificates, and to continuing education for both personal and professional development and advancement.
-The college is unique in that the Abell-Hanger Foundation, the Helen Greathouse Charitable Trust and the Chaparral Foundation annually provide free tuition and fees to over 500 high school graduates from Midland County through Midland’s Legacy Scholarship.
+The college is unique in that the Abell-Hanger Foundation, the Helen Greathouse Charitable Trust, the Scharbauer Foundation and the Chaparral Foundation annually provide free tuition and fees to over 500 high school graduates from Midland County through Midland’s Legacy Scholarship.
 This single commitment alone assures that more of Midland’s high school graduates attend college.

 MC also invests in the quality of life in Midland through such endowed programs as the Phyllis & Bob Cowan Performing Arts Series and the Davidson Distinguished Lecture Series, which bring renowned performers and speakers to the campus for free community concerts and lectures.
 MC is also home to the Dollye Neal Chapel, the McCormick Art Gallery and STUDIO 3600, which exhibits works by MC art students.
 The college’s Al G. Langford Chaparral Center is the largest public facility in town and has hosted over 3.7 million people at over 2,500 events, including concerts, trade shows, and sporting events.